stevo/pubsub_on_rails/README.md

 end
 ```

-This will gives you an opportunity to use `in_memory_res_client` which will not create object in the database and do not call all dependent logic.
+This will allow you to use `in_memory_res_client` which will not create object (event) in the database and do not call all dependent logic (handlers).

 ### Testing subscription